Chris-McGonigle/island-flowers/README.md

 #### Footer

 The site footer houses a number of very important features.
-First of all, the owner contact details such as emal, phone, and social media channels are all contained here.
+First of all, the owner contact details such as email, phone, and social media channels are all contained here.
 Each link is clickable and opens in a new window.

-The footer also displays the site opening hours, and also contains a quick links section to the site, with links similar to the nav bar, apart fro the nclusion of the Privacy Policy. the privacy policy is hosted by a third party and opens in a new window.
+The footer also displays the site opening hours, and also contains a quick links section to the site, with links similar to the nav bar, apart from the inclusion of the Privacy Policy.
+The privacy policy is hosted by a third party and opens in a new window.

 Finally, the newsletter sign up field is held in the footer.
 Users can enter their email to sign up to receive a newsletter.
 A link to unsubscribe from the newsletter is also included.